tc39/proposal-dynamic-modules/README.md

 }
 ```

-If the binding for `odd` in `even.js` is not validated until it is accessed, the NCJS semantics are preserved, and this example works independently of which one is imported first.
+If the binding for `odd` in `even.js` is not validated until it is accessed or the entire module graph has been evaluated, the NCJS semantics are preserved, and this example works independently of which one is imported first.

+## SyntaxError in Source Text Module Records

+* Throw during `ModuleDeclarationInstantiation` if the indirect import entry resolves to *null* or *ambiguous*.
+* Throw during `ModuleEvaluation` if a pending import entry resolves to *null* or *ambiguous* or *pending* right before evaluating the module itself.

 ## Compromises